HubDanDevMan/matura/paper/Filesystems.md

 \section{IMAGE OF PATH TRAVERSAL}

-\subsection{For readers used to Windows, the path separator "/" is equivalent to the backslash "\" on Windows}
+\subsubsection{For readers used to Windows, the path separator "/" is equivalent to the backslash "\" on Windows}

 After using the filesystem for a while, we notice that storing the file name in the inode itself is a